 The message creation aspects of propaganda continue to evolve, growing more sophisticated and polished as technology improves and knowledge grows.
-As topics, phrases and various aspects of crafting a message change the important thing to remember is that the goal remains the same.
-Of equal importance a message has no value until delivered, received and interpreted.
+As topics, phrases, and various aspects of crafting a message change, the important thing to remember is that the goal remains the same.
+Of equal importance is that a message has no value until it has been delivered, received, and interpreted.

-The technologic aspects that entwine with the behavioral aspects warrant discussion, loosely grouped as message delivery.
-Advancements in communication, military strategy and technology, and fluctuating partisan elite rapport and populace all contribute to the changing landscape of message delivery [16].
-Ingram [16] stated scholars and scientists in modern times studied, determined and understood propaganda campaigns and techniques equating said campaigns to daily societal issues.
+The technological and behavioral aspects are loosely grouped as "message delivery."
+Advancements in communication, military strategy, and technology and fluctuating partisan-elite rapport and populace contribute to the changing landscape of message delivery^[16].
+According to Ingram, scholars and scientists in modern times study, determine, and understand propaganda campaigns and techniques and equate said campaigns to daily societal issues[16].

 "Falsehoods fly, and the truth comes limping after it" [34].
-Beginning with the earlier runners used by Julius Caesar delivering false messages as battles raged and continuing through to written press and more recently images that can travel at line speed falsehoods continue to fly.
-Meanwhile, the actual facts researched in context of the event occurrence requires time before it can even be recorded and presented.
+Beginning with the runners used by Julius Caesar to deliver false messages as battles raged and continuing through to the written press and, more recently, images that travel at line speed, falsehoods continue to fly.
+Meanwhile, the facts surrounding an event take time to be researched and identified

-The invention of the printing press and print engravings, propagandists were able to mass print their messages.
-After 1880, messages were further impacted with the inclusion of photographs [21].
-The photographs could be staged or real, and the black and white images, and then eventually full-color, made a real impact on the targets cognitive perception.
-Eventually motion pictures were created, first in black and white, and then later in color, and this captured society's attention [21].
+With the invention of the printing press and print engravings, propagandists were able to print their messages on a mass scale.
+After 1880, messages were further impacted with the inclusion of photographs^[21].
+Photographs could be staged or real, and the black-and-white images, eventually becoming full-color, made a real impact on targets' cognitive perception.
+Eventually, motion pictures-first presented in black-and-white and, later, in color-captured society's attention^[21].

-During the literary age, propaganda was produced through pamphlets, newspaper articles, advertisements, fliers, billboards, and any other means where an individual's cognitive perception could be altered or changed.
-Later, satirical caricatures and cartoons were used for the target audience.
-The propaganda campaigns utilized a new visual element and it proved to be quite successful [16].
+During the literary age, propaganda was produced through pamphlets, newspaper articles, advertisements, flyers, billboards, and any other means that could alter or change an individual's cognitive perception.
+Later, satirical caricatures and cartoons were used for target audiences.
+Propaganda campaigns utilized a new visual element which proved to be quite successful^[16].

-In additional to literary campaigns, and structural campaigns, propaganda messages have also been waged through radio, satellite, and broadband communications.
-During Vietnam, the radio airwaves were laden with propaganda both for the United States and Vietnam [35].
-Radio stations included: The Voice of America, BBC, Radio Free Europe and Radio Liberty; moreover, these stations transmitted propaganda both attributed and unattributed messages to their targeted audience [16].
+In addition to literary campaigns and structural campaigns, propaganda messages have also been waged through radio, satellite, and broadband communications.
+During the Vietnam War, radio airwayes were laden with propaganda both for the United States and Vietnam^[35].
+Radio stations, including The Voice of America, the BBC, Radio Free Europe, and Radio Liberty, transmitted both attributed and unattributed messages to their targeted audiences^[16].

-Previously, 20th century propagandists utilized multiple means of delivery for their messages, using advertising and other techniques, to convey the intended message to the target [21].
+Twentieth-century propagandists utilized multiple means of delivery for their messages, using advertising and other techniques to convey the intended message to targets^[21].
 All of these methods were asynchronously delivered.
-In the 21st century technological advances in communications, computers, networks, smart phones, Internet of Things, provided a broader landscape and saturation in the propagandists' arsenal, and social media's role in the Arab spring resulted in a new trusted news source for users.
-The rise of social media has made this new landscape both more userfriendly, and, perhaps most importantly, trustworthy.
+In the 21st century, technological advances in communications, computers, networks, smartphones, and the internet of things make a broader landscape available to propagandists and enable media saturation.
+For example, social media's role in the Arab Spring resulted in a new trusted news source for users.
+The rise of social media has made this new landscape more user-friendly and, perhaps more importantly, more trustworthy.